Kadika38/Valet/planning.md

                                         -> (call) (API Call Maker) Send Log to DB
                                         - create new vehicle update json ~ {id: vid, status: closed, paid amount: new paid amount}
-                                        -> (call) (API Call Maker) Update Vehicle Closed Option b:
+                                        -> (call) (API Call Maker) Update Vehicle Closed
+                                        - if vehicle.spot.getBlockedBy isn't empty and any spot in it has a vehicle
+                                            - print "blocked by ~those vehicles~" Option b:
                                         - require Employee to log in -> (call) (API Call Maker) Employee Log In